 To depict this situation, this atlas shows the recognized government of China as warlord-controlled rather than as an independent entity, with its size changing depending on how much authority the government had outside of Beijing.
 However the actual recognized borders of China itself did not change during this period.

-Japan occupies northern Sakhalin
+Occupation of northern Sakhalin

 Outbreak of Zhili-Anhui War